christophstrasen/WorldObserver/docs/guides/debugging_and_performance.md

 ```

 Notes:

 - `highlight` is best-effort and is meant for local debugging.
-- It is intentionally not part of the “quality ladder” and does not merge deterministically across mods.
+When a fact is locatable on a square, that is what highlighted.
 - For some interest types you can pass a color table instead of `true`, like `highlight = { 1, 0.2, 0.2 }` or `highlight = { 1, 0.2, 0.2, 0.9 }` (alpha is optional).
+- Square highlights will progressivly dim with a roughly half the time of either `staleness` or `cooldown`, whichever is larger.
+- Performance warning: The way `WO` handles highling, using it on many squares will drain the CPU budget and is not advised for player-facing "visual effects".

 If you want full control (duration/color/alpha/blink), call the highlight helpers directly in your subscription: